D'Amelio Network Blog

 Today is International Women's Day, a day set aside to celebrate globally women and their economic, political, and social achievements around the world.
 It is also a time to focus on places and situations where women's rights, equality, health, and safety still have a long way to go.
 The work of BBC World News’ KATTY KAY is a perfect fit for the mission of International Women’s Day.
 Katty has had the privilege of speaking at many IWD events over the years.
 Interest was first driven by her bestselling book Womenomics and most recently by the groundbreaking work on confidence she and co-author Claire Shipman did for their bestselling book, The Confidence Code: The Science and Art of Self-Assurance – What Women Should Know.
 International Women's Day provides a great opportunity to focus a bit on confidence, since it’s such a vital ingredient for the issues that are the focus of this day.

-LEADING THE CHARGE FOR CHANGE BILL TAYLOR has encouraged a generation of executives and company-builders to muster the courage and skills to think differently about change, leadership, and the new world of work.
+THE HARD WORK OF DOING BIG CHANGE BILL TAYLOR has encouraged a generation of executives and company-builders to muster the courage and skills to think differently about change, leadership, and the new world of work.
 A spirited and hard-charging entrepreneur, Bill co-founded Fast Company, easily the most influential voice on business and innovation in the last two decades.
 The publication changed the very idea of what a business magazine could be.
-After the publication was sold for $340 million, Bill has spent his career speaking to audiences around the world – helping organizations and leaders understand how to adapt to, and take advantage of, the relentless pace of radical change and disruption.
+After the publication was sold for $340 million, Bill became on of the top speakers on managing disruptive change – helping organizations and leaders understand how to adapt to, and take advantage of, the relentless pace of radical change and disruption.